sangmlee76/city_exploerer_api/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log

-01-18-2021 11:00pm - Application now has a fully-functional express server, with a GET route for the location resource.
+01-18-2021 1100PST - Application now has a fully-functional express server, with a GET route for the location resource.

+01-19-2021 2119PST - /location route with LocationIQ complete

+01-19-2021 2210PST - /weather route with Weatherbit complete

-01-19-2021 5:00pm -
+01-19-2021 PST - /parks route with NPS

 ## Credits and Collaborations